 EDU 308 Methods of Teaching Social Studies in Elementary and Middle Schools (2 hrs.)
 Social studies is content focus as students explore concepts, teaching methods, materials, related literature and integrated curriculum design for elementary and middle school grades.
 Inquiry projects emphasize theme cycles and demonstration lessons.
-Curricular and instructional objectives using the standards and guidelines of state and national professional organizations are included.
-Offered every other fall semesters.
+Curricular and instructional objectives using the standards and guidelines of state and national professional organizations such as the National Council for Social Studies are included.
+Offered every fall semester.
 Prerequisites: EDU 290, 291, and admission to teacher education program.

-EDU 309 Teaching Writing (3 hrs.)
+EDU 309 Teaching of Writing in Middle and Secondary Schools (3 hrs.)
 Students will experience the essentials of process writing for transactional, expressive, and poetic writing.
 Writing in content areas and evaluating and assessing writing are stressed.
 This course is required for middle school majors and secondary majors with an English language arts concentration.
 Offered in even year fall semesters.
 Prerequisites: ENG 103, at least one writing intensive course, and admission to the teacher education program.

 EDU 310 Methods of Teaching Science in Elementary and Middle Schools (2 hrs.)
 Science is the content focus as students explore concepts, hands-on teaching methods, materials, inquiry projects and integrated curriculum design for elementary and middle school grades.
 Inquiry projects emphasize theme cycles and demonstration lessons.
 Curricular and instructional objectives using the standards and guidelines of state and national professional organizations are included.
-Offered every other year fall semesters.
+Offered every fall semester.
 Prerequisites: EDU 290, 291, and admission to teacher education program.